Orthodox vs. Catholic vs. Protestant

 Source of Authority

-Perhaps no issue more clearly separates these traditions than their answer to: Where does Christian truth come from?
+Perhaps no issue more clearly separates these traditions than their answer to: From where does Christian truth come?

 | Aspect | Eastern Orthodox | Roman Catholic | Protestant |